dcyr/caribouRSF/prelimResults.md

 *Climate change scenarios, fire regimes, and harvesting levels define each simulated treatment.

-* Each treatments are replicated 5 times (with a few exceptions).
+* Each treatments are replicated 5 times.

 Projected climate (RCPs): 3
 baseline simulations:

-* A total of 70 simulations were planned (3 of which failed)
-* A total of 67 simulations make up the simulation ensemble.

 More details about the RSF itself and its implementation can be found [here][1] (to be completed soon).